Management and Security powered by Landesk

 Alerts agents and rulesets

 To generate alerts for a managed device, the Ivanti alerting agent must be deployed to that device.
-A default alerting agent and alert ruleset are deployed to every managed device when you install the standard agent on the device.
+A default alerting agent and alert ruleset is available that you can deploy to every managed device when you install the standard agent on the device.
 That agent follows the rules defined in the alert rulesets for that device.

 NOTE: When you install an additional Ivanti console on a device, no agent is installed on that device.
 Even though you can manage other devices from that console, the console device itself can't generate alerts, either as a core or as a managed device, unless you also install management agents on it.